 Welcome to C-N Student Activities!
 We encourage you to plug into campus life during your time with us for a more fulfilling and complete Carson-Newman experience.
 It won’t be hard to find your tribe and work together toward a purpose you care about here at Carson-Newman.
 There are SO many ways for you to get involved, and we know your investment will not only impact your current C-N community for the better, but will allow you to develop skills, networks, and relationships that will be with you throughout your college experience and long past graduation.

-The Student Activities department is committed to creating inclusive and innovative opportunities for students to engage with the Carson-Newman experience, invest in the sociocultural fabric of their community, and grow spiritually, intellectually, culturally, and socially through intentional development of their God-given talents and purpose to reach their full potential.Ranging from theatre to business leadership to worship, C-N offers over 40 student organizations for you to choose from.
+The Student Activities department is committed to creating innovative opportunities for students to engage with the Carson-Newman experience, invest in the sociocultural fabric of their community, and grow spiritually, intellectually, culturally, and socially through intentional development of their God-given talents and purpose to reach their full potential.Ranging from theatre to business leadership to worship, C-N offers over 40 student organizations for you to choose from.
 Network with industry professionals, minister to the local community, or just have fun and relax with that activity that interests you.
 And if you don’t find a club that’s right up your alley, no problem—just start one!
 We highly encourage and support students taking initiative to create the best experience for you.
 No matter the focus of the organization you choose, each group provides a space for students to form relationships, make memories, and gain experiences that they will enjoy and draw from for the rest of their lives!

 From the day you set foot on campus, you’ll have the opportunity to get involved in your choice of club.
 So whether the focus is math or interior design, you’ll find a welcoming community that’s eager to have you join their cause.